The Numbers: Q1 2026 Earnings Beat

 Project Fresh: The Four-Pillar Turnaround Plan

 Wendy’s launched Project Fresh in October 2025 under Interim CEO Ken Cook, who also serves as CFO.
-The plan is a comprehensive multi-year reset structured around four pillars, all of which were detailed in the Q1 2026 Investor Presentation.
+The plan is a comprehensive multi-year reset structured around four pillars.

-On the menu side, Wendy’s launched an upgraded spicy chicken sandwich with a new marinade, panko-style breading, and a nine-spice blend — described internally as the most significant upgrade to the product to date.
-New buns, ketchup, and condiments have rolled out across the hamburger lineup, and the company has restarted premium hamburger LTOs after zero hamburger innovation in all of 2025.
+1. Brand Revitalization.
+Wendy’s partnered with consultancy Creed UnCo — founded by former Yum Brands CEO Greg Creed — to overhaul its marketing approach.
+The company introduced its Biggie Deals value menu at $4, $6, and $8 price points in January 2026.
+On the menu side, Wendy’s launched an upgraded spicy chicken sandwich with a new marinade, panko-style breading, and a nine-spice blend.
+New buns, ketchup, and condiments have rolled out across the hamburger lineup, and the company restarted premium hamburger LTOs after zero hamburger innovation in all of 2025.

+2. Operational Excellence.
+Wendy’s is upgrading back-of-house technology while rolling out enhanced training and performance management tools.
+The company introduced a new bold, digital-first restaurant design called Future Fresh.
 U.S. digital sales grew 8.4% in Q1, with digital mix hitting an all-time high of 22.7% of total sales.
-An AI recommendation engine has been integrated into the mobile app to deliver personalized ordering suggestions based on customer behavior, location, and seasonality.
+An AI recommendation engine has been integrated into the mobile app.

-As of Q1 2026, Wendy’s has completed more than half of the planned closures and expects to be largely finished by the end of Q2.
-The closures carry a 4% drag on global systemwide sales and a $15–20 million headwind to adjusted EBITDA for the full year — already baked into guidance.
+3. System Optimization.
+The most visible part of Project Fresh is the planned closure of 5% to 6% of U.S. restaurants — roughly 298 to 358 locations.
+As of Q1 2026, Wendy’s has completed more than half of the planned closures and expects to be largely finished by end of Q2.
+The closures carry a 4% drag on global systemwide sales and a $15–$20 million headwind to adjusted EBITDA for the full year.

+4. Capital Allocation.
 Wendy’s is redirecting capital away from its U.S. build-to-suit development program — cutting it by more than $20 million vs. prior years — toward technology, marketing effectiveness, and international franchise growth.
 The quarterly dividend of $0.14 per share ($0.56 annualized) is being maintained, providing an 8%+ yield at current prices.
-The company also retains the flexibility to repurchase shares with excess free cash flow.

 2026 Full-Year Guidance